 In closing, I want you to know that NIU will move forward driven by bold ambitions, exciting priorities and an unwavering commitment to excellence.
 We will harness and integrate the varied and valuable resources available to us – not only our financial resources, but also the expertise and ingenuity of our talented employees, support of our engaged alumni and donors and the wherewithal of committed partners and collaborators.
 We will create, rescale and grow by investing in shared priorities aligned with our mission and values.

 Please continue your commitment to collaboration, push your comfort zones related to change and respect for different perspectives and, most importantly, commit to upholding our Huskie values.
 Thank you for taking the time to listen today.
-Now, I invite you to take a moment to for a little reminder of who we are and why we won’t quit.
+Now, I invite you to take a moment to watch this next video for a little reminder of who we are and why we won’t quit.